Clean Air Vehicle (CAV) Decals - High Occupancy Vehicle (HOV) Lane Usage

 - For white decals, place on the right side of the rear bumper only, with the state seal pointed up on the bottom of the decal.

-- For green decals, place on the right side of each bumper, front and rear, with the state seal pointed up on the bottom of the decal.
+- For green and red decals, place on the right side of each bumper, front and rear, with the state seal pointed up on the bottom of the decal.

 Do not attempt to remove or reposition CAV decals after application.
 Doing so will result in the destruction of the decals.

 24. Q: My name is misspelled on my CAV decal ID card.
 Do I need to notify DMV to obtain an updated CAV decal ID card?

 A: Yes.
 You have to notify DMV if the information on the CAV decal ID card needs to be corrected by completing a REG 1000 form and check the “Information correction/update” box in Section 2.
 There is no fee required for corrections or updates and you will receive a new CAV decal ID card within 30 business days.

 25. Q: I have a new address or a new license plate number.
 Does changing the information on my vehicle registration also update information for my CAV decal record?

 A: No. The process of changing the address for your decal record is a separate process.
 You need to complete a REG 1000 form and check the “Information correction/update” box in Section 2.
 There is not fee required for corrections or updates.
 You will receive a new CAV ID card within 30 business days.

 26. Q: If I am stopped by law enforcement, what documentation do I need to show the officer for my CAV decals?

 A: You must present your current registration card and your CAV decal ID card.